miner/herbert/README.md

   map. <BR>
 `{:a int :b sym :c? [int*]}`  -- matches {:a 10 :b foo :c [1 2 3]} and {:a 1 :b bar}

-* The literal map in {curly braces} may also use quantified patterns which are required to match all keys and all vals in the map.
-This kind of pattern is useful for matching "functional" maps. <BR>
+* The literal map in {curly braces} may also contains a single pair of patterns with a non-literal key pattern.
+All keys and and values are required to match in the map value.
-`{kw* int*}`  -- matches {:a 10 :b 20}, but not {:a 1 :b bar}
+  This kind of pattern is useful for matching "functional" maps. <BR> `{kw int}` -- matches {:a 10 :b 20}, but not {:a 1 :b "bar"}

 * A literal #{set} with multiple schema patterns denotes the required elements, but does not exclude others.
 A single element might match multiple patterns.
 A set with a quantified